 Electricity consumption has been quite stable over 2018-2020 (+0.8%/year) reaching 269 TWh.
 Between 2010 and 2018 it increased by around 4%/year.
 Most of the population is electrified (99.5%).

 Industry represents 34% of electricity consumption, the residential sector 34%, and services 17%.
 The remainder (15%) is consumed in the oil and gas sector.

 Graph: ELECTRICITY CONSUMPTION BREAKDOWN BY SECTOR (2020, %)

 Before its integration into SATBA, SUNA (Iran Renewable Energy Organization)was the regulatory authority overseeing renewable policy development and renewable project licensing and securing power purchase agreements (PPAs) with renewable power producers.

 In the 6th Plan, the country aims to reach 4.5 GW of wind and 0.5 GW of solar capacities by 2021, with an additional 2.5 GW by 2030.
-The 2021 targets will likely be missed, as installed capacity reached 302 MW for wind and 365 MW for solar at the end of 2019.
+The 2021 targets will likely be missed, as only 302 MW of wind and 410 MW of solar has been installed at the end of 2020.

 Interactive Chart Iran Share of Renewables in Electricity Production (incl hydro)